-An attractive stone building in the centre of the lovely old walled Heritage Town of Athenry, The Old Barracks has only been a restaurant since October 2010 but it is proving to be a popular venue for both locals and visitors, who appreciate the unusually high standards of food and service both for daytime fare and in the evening restaurant.
+An attractive stone building in the centre of the lovely old walled Heritage Town of Athenry, The Old Barracks has only been a restaurant since it was opened by Fiona King and her late husband Cathal O'Malley in October 2010, but it is proving to be a popular venue for both locals and visitors, who appreciate the unusually high standards of food and service and both for daytime fare and in the evening restaurant.

-For husband and wife team, Cathal O'Malley and Fiona King, the family connection with the barracks goes back much further though - and it’s a romantic story, as this beautiful building was acquired by Fiona’s father with the prize money he won as owner of the horse Afford A King, winner of the Digital Galway Plate in 1988.
+For Fiona, the family connection with the barracks goes back much further though - and it’s a romantic story, as this beautiful building was acquired by Fiona’s father with the prize money he won as owner of the horse Afford A King, winner of the Digital Galway Plate in 1988.
 A wise move at the time, and proving even more so for the next generation now.

 Inside it’s an atmospheric place, with bare stone walls in the three rooms making up the dining area, where timber floors, table candles and low lighting give a warm and cosy feeling.
 The walls are hung with photographs of the animals and vegetables produced on the family farms (in-conversion organic) nearby at Craughwell and on The Burren in Co Clare, which supply the restaurant kitchen - notably with free range Saddleback pork (including homemade sausages), and home reared Angus beef, also lamb when in season, and the free range eggs in everyday use.